Warren Fu

 Warren Fu is an American music video director, illustrator and designer.
-He has directed videos for artists such as Daft Punk, Pharrell Williams, The Strokes, the Killers, Hayley Williams, Mark Ronson, and Julian Casablancas.
+He has directed videos for artists such as the Weeknd, Daft Punk, Pharrell Williams, The Strokes, the Killers, Hayley Williams, Mark Ronson and Julian Casablancas.
 Fu is signed to Partizan Entertainment worldwide for commercials and music videos, and Creative Artists Agency for feature films.
 He was also responsible for designing the concept art for General Grievous, one of the main antagonists in Star Wars Episode III: Revenge of the Sith.